CREATIVE INDUSTRIES BLOGS & REFLECTIONS

 Misogyny in Music Inquiry, reflecting..

-JUST THINKING..
+JUST THINKING

-I wondered, ‘how many other women's testimonies go ‘unspoken’ as a direct result of their interaction with industry bullies, high-level gatekeepers, ‘professional’ immaturity, and coercion specialists.
+It’s taken a while to process what this landmark Misogyny in Music Inquiry means to me and my freedom of movement in the music industry.
+While I was invited to the Women and Equalities Committee, unfortunately, my anxiety about reliving (or even hearing) some of those experiences got the better of me.I wondered, ‘how many other women's testimonies go ‘unspoken’ as a direct result of their interaction with industry bullies, high-level gatekeepers, ‘professional’ immaturity, and coercion specialists.
 I have spoken to women who have needed to consider their mental health in preparation for reading the findings.This inquiry is paramount to women's ability to activate their skills, contribute to the creative sector, and develop their careers.
 It would be great to get to a place where there is no need to constantly confirm an expectation of safety, where there is diminished or zero need to analyse and live-monitor one's mental health to appear unphased by activities around one.
 It’s exhausting!!

 THE NUANCE OF MISOGYNY?

-These devastating behavioral patterns have no cap; although a direct skill attack may be the initial target, other low digs get thrown into the mix to ensure their outcome lands!
+I have freelanced for over 15 years across the arts, music, and entertainment sectors.
+Although I could cite incidents scanning the protective characteristics of the Equalities Act, and maybe some that aren’t listed, my focus is on the nuances that chip away at who I am as a woman in male-dominated environments.These devastating behavioural patterns have no cap; although a direct skill attack may be the initial target, other low digs get thrown into the mix to ensure their outcome lands!
 This means… as well as core tactics like attacking your personhood and matriarchal flexing, doses of ageism, body shaming, sexuality, marital and parental status, disability, and race all become critical ingredients to maximising effect.

 IS IT JUST ME?

-While I could speak about the demeaning coaching around ‘what I could do to win a deal’ or ‘progress my career in the industry,’ I’ve been examining the stress points and mental health conflicts that almost always led me to therapy.Don’t get me wrong.
+For me, the coping mechanism for deeper traumas was to launch into survival mode, while the slow integrity jabs that threatened my viability became more of a central target.While I could speak about the demeaning coaching around ‘what I could do to win a deal’ or ‘progress my career in the industry,’ I’ve been examining the stress points and mental health conflicts that almost always led me to therapy.Don’t get me wrong.
 The big things matter and must be dealt with alongside the continued smaller things that ultimately lead to pushing the, ‘ENOUGH IS ‘ENOUGH’’ button.
 Here are some short scenarios as examples of those cause-and-effect moments.

 PROJECTED, 'PROFESSIONAL' IMMATURITY

-For me, the coping mechanism for deeper traumas was to launch into Often referred to by some as plain ‘ole jealousy, I remember being persecuted for not delivering the same success markers for one artist as I did for another.
+For me, the coping mechanism for deeper traumas was to launch into.
+Often referred to by some as plain ‘ole jealousy, I remember being persecuted for not delivering the same success markers for one artist as I did for another.
 Anyone who knows the industry, audience marketing, and music trends would have grasped that no cut-and-paste method for artists will yield the same results.

 The campaign against me showed up with the classic attempt to discredit and blacklist me among my fellow peers and existing clientele while questioning my overall integrity and zooming in on my marital status.